bhisaac/5eFP/5eFP-SRD.md

 **Magic Attunement.** Choose and gain one species trait:
 - **Arcane.** You know one cantrip of your choice from the wizard spell list.
 INT is your spellcasting ability for it.
 You can also speak, read, and write one extra language of your choice.
 - **Feywild.** You can cast the *misty step* spell once using this trait.
-You regain the ability to do so when you finish a short or long rest.
+You regain the ability to do so when you finish a rest.
 - **Shadowfell.** You can cast the *faerie fire* spell once using this trait.
-You regain the ability to do so when you finish a short or long rest.
+You regain the ability to do so when you finish a rest.

 ### Wood Elf